MindIgnited/continuum-framework/website/continuum-vitepress/src/guide/quick-start.md

 <details>
 <summary><strong>Path 1: Java backend with a web frontend</strong></summary>

-Building a full-stack application with Java services and a TypeScript/JavaScript frontend
+Building a full-stack application with Java services and a Vue/React/etc. frontend

 ### Prerequisites

-This is the most common pattern for full-stack applications.
-You'll create Java services that can be called from a TypeScript/JavaScript frontend.

-### Prerequisites

-- Java 17 or higher
+- Java 21 or higher
 - A Spring Boot application (or create a new one)
-- Node.js and npm/pnpm/yarn (for the frontend)
+- npm, pnpm, or yarn (to install the Continuum client library in your frontend)

 ### Step 1: Add Dependencies